common-fate/docs-archive/docs/approvals/providers/aws-sso.md

 Visit the **Settings** tab.
 The information about your SSO instance will be shown here, including the Instance ARN (as the “ARN” field) and the Identity Store ID.

 ![](/img/providers/aws-sso/03.png)

+## Creating Permissions Sets for Your Access Rules

+Once you have the provider configured, you will need to create some Permission Sets in the delegated administrator account which are accessible by Granted.

+The AWS SSO provider is configured to only list Permission Sets which have a resource tag with key:`commonfate.io/managed-by-granted`.
+This means only tagged permission sets will show in the create access rule form in the Approvals UI.

+It is important that these Permission Sets are in the delegated administration account otherwise access requests will fail due to a permissions error.